gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Chunk Handling

-   DATA chunks of SCTP MUST be sent in an authenticated way as described in SCTP-AUTH {{RFC4895}}.
-All other chunks that can be authenticated, i.e., all chunk types that can be listed in the Chunk List Parameter {{RFC4895}}, MUST also be sent in an authenticated way.
+   All chunks types that
+   can be listed in the Chunk List Parameter {{RFC4895}}, i.e., all chunks types except INIT, INIT-ACK, and SHUTDOWN-COMPLETE, MUST be sent in an authenticated way as described in {{RFC4895}}.
 This makes sure that an attacker cannot modify the stream in which a message is sent or affect the ordered/unordered delivery of the message.
+Note that COOKIE-ECHO and COOKIE-ACK are protected with an empty key.
+This is not a problem as everything in these chunks are detemined by earlier chunks or ignored on receipt.

-   If PR-SCTP as defined in {{RFC3758}} is used, FORWARD-TSN chunks MUST also be sent in an authenticated way as described in
-   {{RFC4895}}.
-This makes sure that it is not possible for an attacker to drop messages and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.
+   If PR-SCTP as defined in {{RFC3758}} is used, the FORWARD-TSN chunks are sent in an authenticated way whcih makes sure that it is not possible for an attacker to drop messages and use forged FORWARD-TSN, SACK, and/or SHUTDOWN chunks to hide this dropping.